auth0/docs/articles/support/reset-account-password.md

 # Reset Your Auth0 Account Password

 ::: note
-If you are an Auth0 user, this article will help you learn how to reset your own password in the Dashboard.
+If you are an Auth0 user, this article will help you learn how to reset your own Auth0 password.
 If you are an end user trying to log in through a login screen, contact support for the provider through which you are attempting to log in.
 If you are an admin trying to reset a user's password, see [Change Users' Passwords](/connections/database/password-change).
 If you are an admin trying to configure the custom Password Reset page, see [Password Reset Page](/hosted-pages/password-reset).
 :::

 You can reset the password associated with your Auth0 account at any time by invoking the password reset flow.